-Caregiver skills, and a caregiver management software, are two vital things to have if you wish to provide full-time care to others in their homes.
+Caregiver skills and caregiver management software, these are two significant things to have if you wish to provide full-time care to others in their homes.
 The right caregiver skills are a true asset.
 Let’s look at a few specific credentials or skills you usually need in order to get started in this line of work:

-2. Another option is CPR and First Aid Training, which in some states, believe it or not, is actually a legal requirement.
+2. Another option is CPR and First Aid Training, which in some states, believe it or not, is a legal requirement.
 So no CPR/First Aid= no job.
 It’s that simple.
-This is an invaluable life skill that can not only serve you in this field, but in general — who knows when you might be required to save your own life or someone else’s (even someone who is not within a nursing home or home care setting?
+This is an invaluable life skill that can not only serve you in this field, but in general — who knows when you may end up in a situation to save your own life or someone else’s (even it is a person who is not a part of nursing home or home care setting?
 Think about it….)?

 3. Additionally, those who want to provide care must be both willing and able to undergo and pass both a thorough background check and a drug test.
-And not only that, but they must also be willing to take a drug test ‘at random’, whenever one is requested by either the client or the agency.
+And not only that, but they must also be willing to take a drug test ‘at random’ whenever a request is raised either by the client or the agency.
 Failure to do so, or to be willing to do so, will be considered an act of insubordination and non-compliance, which can, and usually will, result in denial of employment or termination.

-5. In addition, many states require non-medical training as well.
-Usually, a certain number of completed hours is ideal, and at the very least, puts the candidate far ahead of others who are also applying.
+5. In addition, many states require non-medical training, as well.
+Usually, a certain number of completed hours is ideal, and at the very least, puts the candidate far ahead of others who are planning to apply.
 The more prepared you are, the better you are, in this sense.
-There are some states, like Alabama, that do not require any training or licensure, but most others require completion of at least an 8 – hour certification course.
+There are some states, like Alabama, that do not require any licensure or training, but most others require completion of at least an 8 – hour certification course.
 Check with your state agencies (some also pay for such training themselves).

-You could also get your Caregiver CNA.
-For that, all you need is a high school diploma.
+One can also try to get a Caregiver CNA.
+For that, all it is required is a high school diploma.
 Lots of options exist —- pick your path now!